seyramgabriel/HNG-DevOps-Fetch-Tool/README.md

 ```
 sudo chmod +x /usr/local/bin/devopsfetch
 ```

+#### Update the devopsfetch.service (located in /etc/systemd/system) file with the new location of devopsfetch script

+Example

+ExecStart=/usr/local/bin/devopsfetch

+You can run ```which devopsfetch``` to output the location of devopsfetch script

 #### Now you can run the devopsfetch script at any location without absolute path referencing